DavitGvagvalia/AR-ghost-catcher/README.md

 ### 1. AR Marker Ready ✅

 Your AR marker is already set up and ready to use:
-- `markers/marker1.png` - Your AR marker image ✅ **READY**
+- `markers/ar-pattern.patt` - Your AR pattern file ✅ **READY**
-- The app uses image tracking (better than pattern markers)
+- The app uses pattern tracking for reliable AR detection
-- Just point your camera at the marker image to see 3D models
+- Just point your camera at the pattern to see 3D models

-### 2. Add 3D Models
+### 2. 3D Models Ready ✅

-Place your GLB/GLTF models in the `models/` directory:
+Your 3D model is already set up and automatically loaded:
-- `silly-ghost/` - Ghost 3D model ✅ **READY**
+- `silly-ghost/` - Ghost 3D model with textures ✅ **READY**
-- Add your custom models in folders (GLB/GLTF format)
+- Models are loaded dynamically from the `models/` directory
+- To add more models, see the "Adding New Models" section below

 ### 3. Sound Effects Ready ✅